Eric Shanteau

-Eric Lee Shanteau (born October 1, 1983) is an American former competition swimmer who won two gold medals as a member of winning United States relay teams at the World Championships.
-He was a member of the 2008 and 2012 U.S. Olympic teams, and earned a gold medal as a member of the winning U.S. team in the 4×100-meter medley relay at the 2012 Summer Olympics in London.
+Eric Lee Shanteau (born October 1, 1983) is an American former competition swimmer who competed for Auburn University and won two gold medals as a member of winning United States relay teams at the World Championships.
+He member of the 2008 and 2012 U.S. Olympic swim teams, and earned a gold medal as a member of the winning U.S. team in the 4×100-meter medley relay at the 2012 Summer Olympics in London.
 Shanteau formerly held the 4×100-meter medley relay world record as a member of the U.S. team that competed at the 2009 FINA World Championship in Rome.

 Early life

-Shanteau was born in Snellville, Georgia.
-He attended Parkview High School in Lilburn, Georgia, where he became a national swimming champion while maintaining a perfect 4.0 grade point average (GPA).
+Shanteau was born in Snellville, Georgia on October 1, 1983 to parents Rick and Janet Shanteau.
+His brother Ryan was a competitive swimmer for Georgia Tech.
+As a child, Eric began swimming for the strong youth program at Four Winds Swim Club, part of the Gwinnett County Swim League.
+Graduating in 2002, Eric attended Parkview High School in Lilburn, Georgia, where he swam for Rick Creed.
+As a strong and versatile swimmer at Parkview High, Shanteau led the team to three successive state titles.
+During his high school career, Shanteau became a national swimming champion, and set one individual and two relay State records while maintaining a perfect 4.0 grade point average (GPA).
+Parkview High Coach Rick Creed, who as a swimmer held the school record in the 200 breaststroke at Georgia State, was an important influence in Shanteau's swimming career shaping his breaststroke technique and setting him on the road to a championship career.

 College career

-Shanteau attended Auburn University, where he was an 11-time All-American for the Auburn Tigers swimming and diving team.
-At the 2003 World University Games, Shanteau won the silver medal in the 400-meter individual medley.
-At the 2005 World University Games, Shanteau won gold in both the 200-meter and 400-meter individual medley, making him the first American to sweep both events.
+Enrolling in the Fall of 2002, Shanteau attended Auburn University, where he competed for the Auburn Tigers swimming and diving team under Head Coach David Marsh, and was an 11-time All-American.
+With Shanteau's participation, and Coach David Marsh's outstanding training regiment, the Auburn Men's Swimming and Diving team won the NCAA national team championship in four successive years from 2003-2006.
+Shanteau's time of 3:24.44 in the 400 Individual Medley remained as an Auburn school record through at least 2015.
+He majored in entrepreneurship and family business during his collegiate career, graduating in 2006.
+At the 2003 World University Games, Shanteau won a silver medal in the 400-meter individual medley.
+At the 2005 World University Games, he won gold in both the 200-meter and 400-meter individual medley, making him the first American to sweep both events.